jathinp/yolo-test-automation/README.md

   - IDE (any IDE which supports, used Visual Studio Code)

 Set Up:
-  - Create a new folder for cypress project.
+  - Create a new folder for cypress project
   - Open the folder in VS code
   - Open VS code terminal and run npm init -y [will create a package .json in project folder]
   - Install cypress [npm install cypress]